 “Oh, you’re in Thailand right now?
 Can we negotiate your rate?”

-The price I charge for my time doesn’t change based on where I live.
+The price I charge for my time and experience doesn’t change based on where I live.
 I move around enough that it’d be impossible to calculate it reliably anyway.

 Many remote workers are also digital nomads; they travel to a new destination every month, and hop between timezones like no one’s business.